-The program is a voluntary initiative coordinated by MicroEnergy Credits Corp (MEC), the PP of the PoA.
-This project activity shall not be part of any other project activity or be a CPA under any other PoA.
-The location of the project activity is the Host Country of Uganda and the products sold will be restricted to the boundary of the Republic of Uganda.
-Hence the project boundary is Uganda.
-The project activity falls under Type-II and Type-III small-scale project types.
+The program is a voluntary initiative coordinated by MicroEnergy Credits Corp (MEC).
+This VPA shall not be part of any other project activity or be a VPA under any other PoA.
+The location of the VPA is the Host Country of Kenya and the products sold will be restricted to the boundary of the Republic of Kenya.
+Hence the project boundary is Kenya.
+The VPA falls under Type-II and Type-III small-scale project types.
 The applicable methodologies for solar lighting system are AMS III AR v5.0 and improved cookstoves in AMS II G v8.0.

-Under the project activity, MicroEnergy Credits Corp works with project partners to develop a successful and diversified clean energy-lending program.
-The project partner involved at the time of completion of this project activity is D.light.
-However, there would be more project partners added during the course of implementation of the activity and the same can be verified during the verification of the activity.
+Under the project activity, MicroEnergy Credits Corporation (MEC) works with project partners to develop a successful and diversified clean energy-lending program.
 The clean energy program addresses typical barriers for low-income clients including education, price, finance, and supply and aftersales service.
 MicroEnergy Credits Corp trains project partners to implement the clean energy lending program, as well as a robust and transparent carbon credit monitoring and tracking system to quantify and record the volume of carbon emission reductions created through the clean energy program.
 The carbon finance is used to expand and sustain the clean energy program through: